colinmiller94/Price_Movement/README.md

 All essential function calls in lines 194-197:

 194: reset_tables(): uncomment to prevent errors when you use different combinations of tickers with overlapping tickers on different days (may cause length isses).
-You definitely want this commented out if you want to continuosly build a database
+You definitely want this commented out if you want to continuously build a database

 195: init_tables(): uncomment on inital run for each combo, otherwise leave commented out